-No. Completion of a genealogy course is not necessary to create family trees.
+Completion of a genealogy course is not necessary to create family trees.
 Many people create their family’s history without formal genealogist qualifications or even prior study in genealogy.
-Your average genealogist is an information soak, and while they may have no formal qualifications, they do have good research skills and are continually learning.
-Where you should undertake a genealogy course, is, if you intend to do paid work for other people.
-They are going to want their family history presented in a detailed professional format, with the knowledge that you are a competent genealogist with broad experience across many sources and areas.
+Your average genealogist is an information soak, and while they may not have formal qualifications, they do have good research skills and are continually learning.

 The qualifications can range from certificate courses to university degrees.